yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 # Magento and Varien Inc
 - Varien Inc was founded in 2001 in Los Angeles by Roy and Yoav
 - Magento was released in 2007
+- Various versions came out
+  - Magento Community Edition
-- I started playing with Magento 0.9999 which had issues
+  - Magento Enterprise
+  - Magento Go (2011)
-- -
+  - Magento Professional

 ---
 # Magento and eBay